Welcome to the second installment of our three-part series on improving clinical performance and outcomes for in-hospital cardiac arrest (IHCA).

 Make critical decisions with confidence

 Although every Code Blue response is different, following proven guidelines and best practices is the key to optimizing in-hospital cardiac arrest outcomes for more patients.
-Learn more about how the Nuvara ECS helps responders make critical decisions with confidence.
+Learn more about how solutions from Nuvara can help responders make critical decisions with confidence.